Subscribe to our mailing list.

 How do I lock in the silver rate if silver prices change from minute to minute?

 When you work with a reputable dealer, you’ll be able to lock in the offered price of silver for a limited time at the checkout page or over the phone.
 Note that this price will only be honored for a limited duration, and it will be specified.
 This prevents the dealer to being over-exposed to daily market fluctuations.
 Once the time limit for the lock-in has been exceeded, the price will revert to the current prices of silver, if the price of silver has changed.
 We ensure that you have more than enough time to lock in the price you want to pay.
 We also provide the most accurate, up to date pricing to keep you informed, as well as providing our customers with the ability to track historic silver prices and compare them to the silver price forecast.

 Can I buy physical silver right now?

-Yes, here at SD Bullion, you can buy physical silver in a range of formats, including silver rounds, silver bars and silver coins.
 We automatically lock in your silver prices at the checkout page, and you’ll see it depicted on the screen.
 Note that when ordering online, the current silver price is only locked in for 3 minutes before it reverts and will reflect any changes to the price of an ounce of silver plus our premium.